About History Public Info Archives Publications Spokesman ship Public Relations Contact us

-The vaults of the Coin Department currently house more than 130,000 coins, forming an integral part of the archaeological treasures of the State of Israel (Israel State Collections).
-The coin collection is continually growing with finds from numerous excavations conducted in Israel every year.
+The vaults of the Coin Department currently house more than 800,000 coins, forming an integral part of the archaeological treasures of the State of Israel (Israel State Collections).
+The coin collection with more than 140,000 identified specimens is continually growing with finds from numerous excavations conducted in Israel every year.

-The collection spans a period of more than 2,300 years, from the invention of coinage in the 7th century BCE, through to the 17th century CE.
-Coins and artifacts after that date are presently not considered antiquities under Israel's Antiquities Law.
+The collection spans a period of more than 2,500 years, from the invention of coinage in the 7th century BCE, to the present day.
+Although coins after that date are presently not considered antiquities under Israel's Antiquities Law, those found in excavations are preserved at the Coin Department for study and research.

 The collection's exceptional importance lies in the fact that the provenance of almost all the coins has been ascertained.
 Consequently it constitutes one the largest scientific numismatic data-bases of its kind in the world, ideally suited for in-depth study of coin-types, distribution patterns, and intra/inter-site circulation.